mohangk/goodroot.ca/content/post/2017-08-20-practice-makes.md

 ---
 title: "Practice Makes"
-date: '2017-08-20'
+date: '2019-11-12'
 author: Kellen Evan
+description: "Addicted to technology?
+Trying to cut back?
+What else do you learn when you fill up your reading list with endless pages?
+What do you really practice?"
-published: false
+published: true
 ---

-I often prevent myself from visiting sites I deem too distracting.
-The frothing, victor-less political and moral battlegrounds of social networks: gone.
-Aggregators with dubious ranking algorithms and suspect turf composition: gone.
-Once focused and objective tech media outlets: gone.
+I no longer visit distracting applications.
+The frothing battlegrounds of social networks: gone.
+Aggregators with dubious ranking algorithms and suspect turf composition: so long!
+Once focused and objective tech media outlets: adios.
+My reading list has been replaced with a deeper peace.

-Never before have flavours of the month been so apparent; in every compelling thread, an expert on every niche subject.
-This does not inspire comfort.
-It is easy to get the sensation that someone or something is always ahead, always better.
-We feel that if we _don't_ study that we will fall behind the unseen, unrelenting curve.
-Our cushy jobs will vanish, the robots will take over and the rare chosen few, those who learned _that little bit extra_ will be their handlers.
+Why?
+I felt trapped, stressed and stagnant.
+I felt that if I didn't ride the wave then I would fall behind the curve.
+I believed that my job would vanish, that the robots would take over and that the rare chosen few -- those who learned _that little bit extra_ -- would be their handlers instead of me.

-We tell ourselves that _we're interested_; this is my hobby and I _love_ spending my weekends programming and reading books that will improve my performance and productivity.
-We are smart, and to the smart, it's implied: learning is effortless.
-One thing we've learned, a meme that courses through the currents, is that the _best_ work is done by those who _love what they do_.
+I had convinced myself that I was _interested_.
+I told myself that this is my hobby and that I _loved_ spending my weekends programming and reading books to improve my performance and productivity.
+And I had always heard that the "best work" gets done by those who love what they do.

-So, of course we all love what we do; we're all going to stick around and find that money or that success or whatever it is we're seeking.
-It is going to be easy because we've mastered the recipe: we're smart and we love it.

-Fear and insecurity begin to drive us.
-We are driven by the fear of irrelevancy and the implication that the current thing we're doing, that once important and popular thing, is splashing towards meaninglessness.
-An even bigger wave is right behind it, rolling with ease over what once felt so monumental.

-If we consider that fear is in the driver seat, the second avenue deals with what sort of patterns we _are_ forming when our reading lists balloon with the data we feel we require to remain competitive in the market.
-We are learning to respond to fear and to place a higher value on the externalized realities whose potential persuades us more than that of our current reality.

-When we get lost in the limitless nature of _new_ potential, we lose track of the present.
-The present, once shimmering with possibility, has brought to light the challenges and struggles required to realize that potential.

-And so, we begin to **defer**.
+But this obsession was not love.
+It was fear and insecurity.
+I feared being irrelevant.
+I worried that my wave would dissolve into meaninglessness.
+And I had to stay ahead, always watchful for the next thing that would swell up behind it.

+I began to wonder what **patterns** I was building as I filled up my reading list and clicked my life away.
+I saw what attracted me: the allure of potential.
+I had become obsessed with the future, the next thing.
+And so, I saw a pattern **deference**.

 **Deference** is a dark pattern.
+It happens when you defer an experience in the moment in exchange for an illusory one tomorrow; procrastinating, the tomorrow or next hour that never comes.
+It is an abstraction, an impossible destination.

+The present is where challenge and struggle dwell.
+And we must experience them to activate our potential.
+But lusting after the future caused me to avoid challenge and struggle.
+I had lost touch with the present.
+This is a lesson stress taught me.

-A casual example might look as follows: It is Wednesday afternoon and you are already wiped out; it's been a long week and you are stressed out.
-While eating dinner on Wednesday you tell yourself: "On Friday, I will relax".
+It is Wednesday afternoon.
+I am exhausted; it's been a long week already and I am carrying stress.
+On Wednesday I'd tell myself: "On Friday, I will relax".

-Wednesday comes and goes and you've remained in a state of distress.
-Thursday, the same: tomorrow is Friday, when that day comes, you'll relax.
+Wednesday comes and goes and I would remain distressed.
+Thursday the same.
+But no worries: tomorrow is Friday.
+And when that day comes, it will be time to relax.

+Friday, sweet Friday arrives.
+Time to relax!
+But did I?
+Could I?
+When have I practiced relaxation?
+Does this mean I'd stay up late reading articles, getting through that reading list?
+Learning, improving, producing?

-Friday, sweet Friday arrives on its golden cloud...
-You finish your meal and it is time to relax.
-But do you?
-Can you?
-When have you practiced, what is required to relax?
-Has relaxation become the consumption of substances that simulate contentedness?
-Your being cares little what day it is on the calendar; to it, it's like every other day.
-If you wanted to relax on Friday, or any day, you should have relaxed on Wednesday when you were in the midst of stress.
+My being cares little what day it is on the calendar.
+To it  there is one day, one time, one moment: right now.
+If I wanted to relax on Friday, then the time to learn relaxation was Wednesday when I was in the midst of stress.
+And when Friday arrived then I would have done it already.
+I would _do_ it.

-The only time that one is capable of relaxing is _right now_.
-You are unable to _defer_ relaxation.
-If on Wednesday you can relax, then on Thursday you can relax, and Friday, and on and on -- you are a relaxed person, you have taken the time to habituate relaxing patterns.
-Patterns do not come when called, they are woven and created over-time.

-When learning chases us out into the future, we are deferring the development of patience.
-Instead of getting deeper into, and learning to enjoy, our present state, the _now_ where we take place, we look for the new to bestow a more immediate reward.

-Without curiosity and a hunger for the knowledge we need to actualize wisdom, it's unlikely any of us would create beautiful and wonderful things.
-But it takes great care not to lose oneself in the insatiable nature of the human condition.

-Polishing ourselves and our abilities is useful, but to what end?
-Perfection is an unattainable goal.
-We are never able to _make perfect_, the best we can do is make _ourselves_ content with our own progress.
-What is it that you're practicing?
+We are unable to **defer** relaxation just as we can not defer learning.
+We can not defer self development.
+If I want to learn, then I have to stop.
+I have to pick something -- and then learn it, deeply -- right now!

+Patterns do not come when called.
+They are woven through time, encoded deep into your being.
+And if you defer patience and lose the perseverance to develop meaningful skills, then you will never grow.
+You will click through struggle into something else.

 > “We humans are unhappy in large part because we are insatiable; after working hard to get what we want, we routinely lose interest in the object of our desire.
 Rather than feeling satisfied, we feel a bit bored, and in response to this boredom, we go on to form new, even grander desires.”